cjneely10/affinityprop/README.md

 ### Results

-Increasing thread count can see up to a 60% runtime reduction for 32-bit floating point precision, and around a 20-30% reduction in 64-bit mode.
+Increasing thread count can see up to a 60% runtime reduction for 32-bit floating point precision, and around a 20-30% reduction in 64-bit mode (i.e., when run using the `-r f64` flag).

 Results are printed to stdout in the format: